aliasIsolation/aliasIsolation/README.md

 # Usage

+Save the mod files in a non-system directory.
+It could be *Program Files*, or *My Documents*, or anything else as long as no special permissions are required to access that direcotry.
+If you're using a pre-packaged release, please unzip it rather than launching the mod from within the zip.

 The mod launches Alien: Isolation and hooks into it.
-In order to function correctly, it also requires certain video settings in the game.
+The usage is slightly different depending on whether you have a Steam version of the game (see below).
+In order to function correctly, the mod also requires certain video settings in the game.

 ## If you have Alien: Isolation installed via Steam